 On arrival at Canopy Lodge, we find ourselves immersed in the beauty of mountain terrain where nature is active all around us.
 We quickly find a host of hummingbirds, tanagers, and oropendolas at feeders adjacent to the open-air dining area.
 We have close up views of tanagers: Flame-rumped, Crimson-backed, White-lined, and Blue-gray, as well as electric Red-legged Honeycreeper.
 Clay-colored Thrush, Streaked Saltator, and Yellow-faced Grassquit provide us with activity throughout our stay.
 Sometimes more secretive species such as Rufous Motmot or Orange-billed Sparrow emerge from the vegetation near the lodge!

 We meet our local guides who are eager to share bird specialties on the forest trails leading from the Lodge.
 Occasionally, two often-difficult to see Neotropical species can be found here: Tody Motmot and Rufous-vented Ground-Cuckoo.
 Basilisk Lizard sun themselves on rocks along the stream, while Broad-billed and Rufous Motmots, Chestnut-backed Antbird, and the less common Dull-mantled Antbird are often present along the trail, and occasionally, we see the bizarre White-tipped Sicklebill.
-This area is good for seeing Neotropical wintering migrants, such as Prothonotary and Canada Warblers.
 We hope in time to get views of the elusive Sunbittern that feeds along the stream that flows by the Lodge, too.

 We relax and settle in.
 The food here is wonderful, as is the atmosphere for tonight’s meal.
 Enjoy!